 How Long To Marinade The Chicken

 Chicken can sit in the marinade for up to 4 hours.
-While some leave chicken in the marinade overnight, it does run the risk of the meat becoming mushy.
+While some leave the chicken in the marinade overnight, it does run the risk of the meat becoming mushy.

 There are two different types of skewers that can be used: metal or wooden.
 Wooden skewers can burn easily on a grill, so it's very important to soak them in cold water first.